AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/pdf-watermark-api.md

 # PDF Watermark

-A watermark in a document is usually semi-translucent or faded text, a logo, or a pattern placed in the background or foreground of the page for security, authenticity, and branding.
+A watermark in a document is usually semi-transparent or faded text, a logo, or a pattern placed in the background or foreground of the page for security, authenticity, and branding.
 PDF Watermark API is a cloud based solution to apply watermark on specified pages of a PDF document using a source file.

 ![PDF Watermark](../watermark_overview.png)